kyma-project/community/concepts/observability-configurable-logging/07-multiple-logpipeline-investigation.md

 ![a](./assets/logpipeline-invstigation/case-3/case-3.svg)
 Result:
-- When both outputs are down, the buffer was filled and eventually the Fluent Bit Pod went down with error code `500` (most probably because of CPU throttling).
+- When both outputs are down, the filesystem buffer was filled and eventually the Fluent Bit Pod went down with error code `500` (most probably because of CPU throttling).
-- Tail plugin kept pushing logs to the rewrite buffer, and they were eventually lost.
+- Tail plugin kept pushing logs to the rewrite filesystem buffer, and they were eventually lost.
 ### Case 4
 Setup:
-1. One input with two outputs (Loki with the official Loki plugin, and mock server) with rewrite tags
+1. One input with two outputs (Loki (Loki plugin), and mock server (http plugin)) with rewrite tags
 2. Two log pipelines:
    - [Loki](./assets/logpipeline-invstigation/case-4/loki.yml)
    - [Mock server](./assets/logpipeline-invstigation/case-4/mock-server.yml)